Skip to main content

 • You can create a free business page and collect recommendations from customers

-• Local recommendations carry significant weight because they come from verified neighbors
+• Local recommendations carry extra weight because they come from verified neighbors

 Should you use Nextdoor?

-If you're already managing Facebook and Instagram well, Nextdoor can be a valuable addition—especially for handymen, landscapers, cleaners, and other services where neighborhood trust matters.
+If you're already managing Facebook and Instagram well, Nextdoor can be a valuable addition—especially for handymen, landscapers, cleaners, and other services where neighborhood trust is a big factor.
 But if you're stretched thin, focus on Facebook and your Google Business Profile first.
 Nextdoor is a "nice to have," not a "must have."

 What to Actually Post (Without Overthinking It)

-The biggest barrier to social media for service businesses isn't strategy—it's just getting something posted consistently.
-Here's a simple framework.
+The biggest barrier to social media for service businesses isn't strategy—it's just getting something posted on a regular basis.
+Here's a simple framework to work with.

 The Content That Works

-Before-and-after photos: This is your most powerful content.
+Before-and-after photos: This is your most powerful content, hands down.
 Clear shots showing the transformation from "problem" to "solved" tell your story instantly.
 Photo posts on Facebook receive 53% more likes, 104% more comments, and 84% more click-throughs than text posts.

-Quick tips and seasonal reminders: "3 signs your water heater is failing" or "Why fall is the best time to seal your driveway"—helpful content positions you as the expert without being salesy.
+Quick tips and seasonal reminders: "3 signs your water heater is failing" or "Why fall is the best time to seal your driveway"—this kind of helpful content positions you as the expert without being salesy.

 What NOT to Post

-Best times to post: Generally, weekday mornings (8-10 AM) and early evenings see higher engagement.
-But don't overthink this.
-When you finish a job and have a great photo, post it.
+Best times to post: Generally, weekday mornings (8-10 AM) and early evenings tend to see higher engagement.
+But honestly, don't overthink this.
+When you finish a job and have a great photo, just post it.
 Done is better than perfect.

 A Simple Weekly System